 *Requirements for those who graduated from high school prior to July 2003.

-The General Education Development Test (GED) is accepted.
-The minimum score must be at lease 2250, with no score lower than 410 on individual sections.
+- The General Education Development Test (GED) is accepted.
+The minimum score must be at least 2250, with no score lower than 410 on individual sections.

-Applicants to the lower division Associate Degree of Applied Science in Nursing (AASN) and Associate Science in Health Science (ASHS) degree programs must meet the admission requirements to the College.
-The following will be considered for students transferring to the Associate of Applied Science in Nursing Degree Program:
+Applicants to the Associate Degree of Applied Science in Nursing (AASN) and Associate Science in Health Science (ASHS) degree programs must meet the admission requirements to the College.

-Applicants who do not meet the stated admission standards but present a record of educational background and life experiences that demonstrate potential for success at GSC, may be considered for provisional acceptance.
+Applicants who do not meet the stated admission standards but present a record of educational background and life experiences that demonstrate potential for success at Good Samaritan College of Nursing and Health Science (GSC) may be considered for provisional acceptance.
 These applicants will be provisionally accepted and permitted to enroll.
 They must:

 - Register and complete nine credit hours of general education coursework as listed on their provisional acceptance letter and complete these courses within two semesters.

 - Earn a minimum GPA of 2.0 or above in each course to be eligible for final acceptance to the program.